If you use Google Forms, you should absolutely have a Terms and Conditions agreement that you display to the public.

 Google Forms also can work with Google's suite of tools, allowing you to integrate spreadsheets, presentations and other features into a custom form.

 What's a Terms and Conditions Agreement?

-For these reasons, a Terms and Conditions linked to your Google Forms is necessary to establish your rights and the rights of the people who complete your forms.
+Because of this, having a Terms and Conditions agreement linked to your Google Forms is necessary to establish your rights and the rights of the people who complete your forms.

 Depending on which features you use in Google Forms, you'll collect different types of data.
 If your form is for a business, a Terms and Conditions agreement can help establish your right to modify your forms and store the collected data.

 For example, you may want to store the data you collect via Google Forms in a Google Sheet or some other spreadsheet.